bruab/your-website-sucks/_posts/2022-07-20-because-you-block-the-visitors-path.md

 ---
 layout: post
+title: "... because you block the visitor's path"
 ---

-# … because you block the user's path

 When you added that chat widget, you placed it unassumingly in the bottom right of the user's screen: